Menu

 2026 APSTA Kicks off a New Year

 From lively conversations at our January General Membership Meeting to the informative and engaging presentation on the Crooked River Lighthouse, the special APSTA Spotlight Award presented to Robin Arnett, and the APSTA Brunch and Community Meet-Up, the year has kicked off with the spirit, connection, and pride that make our neighborhood such a special place.
-If you’re not yet a member, we’d love for you to join us and be part of these events and the sense of community that makes them so special. |

 Upcoming events

-| New Benches
+New Benches

 APSTA's beautification committee's Phase 1 project to install three benches along the multi-use path from the Welcome Garden to the new section of road on Alligator Drive is complete.
 Thank you to the committee and the AP water department -Robin and Carlos!
-John Kelley and Teresa Jacobs from APSTA helped facilitate the installation. | Donate to the AP NEW LITTLE LENDING LIBRARY
+John Kelley and Teresa Jacobs from APSTA helped facilitate the installation.

 The 2025-2026 Officers are Teresa Jacobs, President; Edwin Lott, Vice President; Bill Smith, Second Vice President; Secretary, Debbie Krauser; Treasurer, Nonda Meng; and Directors at Large: Julie Crump, Julia Houston, David Harris, Sharon Rigsby, John Kelley, and Tash Kelley.